-The Legal Services Manager has responsibility for the operational function of the Legal Services Team which includes the claims management process, and has direct responsibility for the management of clinical negligence claims, ensuring claims management protocols and timescales are adhered to.
+The Legal Services Manager has responsibility for the operational function of the Legal Services Department which includes the claims management process, and has direct responsibility for the management of claims, ensuring claims management protocols and timescales are adhered to.
 The Legal Services Manager has delegated authority to make decisions on liability, approve settlements in relation to claims and sign legal documents on behalf of the Trust.

-Legal Services Team
+Legal Services Department

-The Legal Services Team consists of a number of administrators and coordinators, each of which is allocated with specific aspects of legal service responsibilities.
-They support the Legal Services Manager in the operational delivery of team objectives and in the achievement of mandated performance standards.
+The Legal Services Department consists of several administrators and coordinators, each of which is allocated with specific portfolios and responsibilities.
+They support the Legal Services Manager in the operational delivery of department objectives and in the achievement of mandated performance standards.